truenas/documentation/content/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 **Configure** opens the **[Syslog](#syslog-configuration-screen)** configuration screen.

 ### Syslog Configuration Screen
-The **Syslog** settings specify the logging level the system uses to record system events.
-It also lists the syslog server DNS hostname or IP, the transport protocol it uses, the certificate and certificate authority (CA) for that server (if using TLS), and, finally, if it uses the system dataset to store logs.
+The **Syslog** settings specify the logging level the system uses to record system events to the boot device.
+There are also options to configure a remote syslog server for recording system events.
 {{< expand "Click Here for More Information" "v" >}}

 {{< trueimage src="/images/SCALE/23.10/SyslogConfigScreen.png" alt="Syslog Config Screen" id="Syslog Config Screen" >}}